sooperD00/ORToothFairy/docs/00_Quick_Start_Checklist.md

-# EDHS Finder - Quick Start Checklist
+# EDHS Finder -> OR Tooth Fairy - Quick Start Checklist

 **Your roadmap from idea → deployed app**